JimHokanson/plotBig_Matlab/README.md

 # Introduction

-This code makes plotting line plots in Matlab much faster.
+This code:
+1) Speeds up time to plot data
+2) Speeds up time to plot after zooming

-Zooming is also much faster.
-This code is based on [matlab-plot-big](https://github.com/tuckermcclure/matlab-plot-big)
+This code is based on an approach which I originally saw in the following code:
+[matlab-plot-big](https://github.com/tuckermcclure/matlab-plot-big)

-"matlab-plot-big" was the best FEX submission on this topic.
-This code was written to be faster and more memory efficient.
+This code was written to be:
+1) Faster than matlab-plot-big
+2) More memory efficient than matlab-plot-big

 # Example Code